SuhasSrinivasan/modkit/book/src/intro_pileup.md

 A primary use of `modkit` is to create summary counts of modified and unmodified bases in an extended [bedMethyl](https://www.encodeproject.org/data-standards/wgbs/) format. bedMethyl files tabulate the counts of base modifications from every sequencing read over each aligned reference genomic position.
 In order to create a bedMethyl table, your modBAM must be aligned to a reference genome or transcriptome.
-Although not required, providing a reference and using the `--modified-bases` option will provide the clearest results and can greatly improve performance (details below).
+Although not required, providing a reference and using the `--modified-bases` option will provide the clearest results with the best computational performance.
 Only **primary alignments** are used in generating the table, it is recommended to mark duplicate alignments before running as multiple primary alignments can be double counted.

 ## Recommended usage